News article hero image

 • The condition and age of a house is the most important determining factor for those thinking of buying a home in the UK, followed by the area’s crime rates and local amenities.

-• The most sought-after UK cities when it comes to homeownership are BirminghamGlasgow and Sheffieldwith those three cities being Googled more than any other city in the UK when included in the phrasing, ‘homes for sale in X’.
+• The most sought-after UK cities when it comes to home ownership are Glasgow, Edinburgh and Sheffield, with those three cities being Googled more than any other city in the UK when included in the phrasing, ‘homes for sale in X’.

 • People in Northern Ireland are also the most likely to own their home with a mortgage (42%).

-• Whereas 36% of homeowners in Wales own their home outright; the most of any region in the UK.
+• Whereas 29% of homeowners in Yorkshire & The Humber own their home outright; the most of any region in the UK.

-• Average house prices in England are higher than any other part of the UK, sitting at £306,000.
+• Average house prices in England are higher than any other part of the UK, sitting at just over £305,000.

 Buying a house can be a complex and lengthy process, but just how many UK adults own their own home?
 And how many are in different living situations such as renting, living with family or in social or sheltered housing?